The Kitchen (2019)

 The Kitchen isn’t a bad movie at all.
 The production design and period appropriate costumes are to die for.
 There’s always going to be a visceral enjoyment watching the underdogs move ahead and topple their doubters and competition.
 The ensemble doesn’t have a bad actor in the bunch.
 Bill Camp (Molly’s Game) shows up with a real sense of veiled menace as a Brooklyn mobster both irritated and impressed by the ladies’ advancement.
 The soundtrack is packed with Scorsese-riff-approved tunes, including three instances of Fleetwood Mac.
 There are pleasures to be had.
 It’s just that the ingredients to a better movie were all there, plain as day.
 If you’re a fan of mob movies in general, you may find enough to satisfy with The Kitchen, which has its moments but ultimately feels too much like an under-cooked dish you’ve had one too many times before (metaphors!).

 Nate’s Grade: C+

-Posted on August 11, 2019, in 2019 Movies and tagged andrea berloff, comic book, common, crime, domhnall gleeson, drama, elizabeth moss, james badge dale, mafia, melissa mccarthy, period film, thriller, tiffany haddish.
+Posted on August 11, 2019, in 2019 Movies and tagged andrea berloff, comic book, common, crime, domhnall gleeson, drama, elizabeth moss, james badge dale, mafia, melissa mccarthy, period film, strong heroine, thriller, tiffany haddish.
 Bookmark the permalink.
 1 Comment.